-3.2.3 Open Recommendation Platform (ORP)

-The key component of the News Recommendation Evaluation Lab that is introduced in Section 3.1.5 is the Open Recommender Platform (ORP) [3].
+- 3.2.2 VISCERAL Registration System.
+The VISCERAL Registration System is the software used to manage the VISCERAL benchmarks.
+The code is available.
+The system is currently closely tied to the Azure cloud.
+It supports participant registration, provision of benchmark documentation and files to participants, management of VM assignment, and almost fully automated VM submission and result evaluation for image segmentation benchmarks.
+The metrics calculated for each submission are available to the participant that submitted, and a participant can choose to make the results publicly visible on a leaderboard. - 3.2.3 Open Recommendation Platform (ORP).
+NewsREEL allows for the evaluation of news recommender algorithms by either "replaying" a news recommendation situation using a static data set, or by providing access to a live data stream of user requests for news articles [Kille et al. 2017].
+The key component for the online setting that is introduced in Section 3.1.6 is the Open Recommender Platform (ORP) [Brodt and Hopfgartner 2014].
 After registering an account on the platform, participants need to provide a server address (and port number) and activate their account.
 ORP then starts broadcasting item updates, event notifications and recommendation requests.
 Event notifications are the actual user interactions, i.e., user visits, referred to as impressions, to one of the news portals that rely on the plista service, or clicks to one of the recommended articles.
 The item updates include information about the creation of new pages on the content providers' server and it allows participants to provide content-based recommendations.
 Expected responses to the recommendation requests are related news articles from the same content provider, which are then provided as recommendations to the visitors of the page.
-Requests are send in the form of HTTP POST requests.
+Requests are sent in the form of HTTP POST requests.
 JSON is used for data encoding.

 One of the main requirements of this scenario is that recommendations have to be provided in almost real-time.
-Considering that a constant data stream [21] is exchanged between ORP and the participants' server, network latency becomes an actual issue since it reduces the amount of time remaining to compute recommendations.
+Considering that a constant data stream [Kille et al. 2013] is exchanged between ORP and the participants' server, network latency becomes an actual issue since it reduces the amount of time remaining to compute recommendations.
 In order to avoid this time loss, plista allows participants to run their algorithms on VMs in their data center.